 A review in the May 31, 1924 Brooklyn Daily Eagle reported that the book’s characters “do not carry on a continuous burlesque … They are encouraged and thwarted in their endeavors precisely as the blondest Nordics are encouraged or thwarted.
 In short, they live in a perfectly natural fashion …The result is an unprejudiced study of modern negro psychology written with profound knowledge and understanding.”

-Yet the majority of black critics were delighted with Fauset’s images of black American life.
+Yet the majority of Black critics were delighted with Fauset’s images of African-American life.
 Critic and anthropologist William Stanley Braithwaite praised her as “the potential Jane Austen of Negro literature.”

-. . . . . .
+. . . . . . . . .